-Each anniversary since the events of September 11, 2001, New York has hosted the families of those lost in the terror attack that erased so many lives when hijacked passenger planes crashed in Pennsylvania, and into the Pentagon and World Trade Center skyscrapers, and into a field in Pennsylvania.
+Every anniversary since the September 11, 2001 terror attack, New York has hosted the families of those lost that day when hijacked passenger planes crashed into the Pentagon, the World Trade Center skyscrapers, and into a field in Pennsylvania.

-At “ground zero” in Manhattan, the relatives are invited to a service where there are prayers, “never again” speeches, and a long, solemn reading of the names of each of the almost 3,000 souls lost that day.
+At “ground Zero” in Manhattan, the relatives are invited to a service where there are prayers, “never again” speeches, and a reading of the names of each of the almost 3,000 souls lost that day.

-Among those names are those who were nationals of Trinidad and Tobago, men and women who followed the now dying “America Dream” in the ’80s and ’90s and made lives for themselves in the then-City of Dreams.
+Among those names are the nationals of Trinidad and Tobago who followed the American Dream in the 1980s and 1990s and made lives for themselves in the US.

-In the hours following the attack that sunny Tuesday morning on the US east coast, the world turned to television and radio—the sometimes disturbing immediacy of unfiltered social media imagery had not yet descended on us.
+In the hours following the attack that sunny Tuesday morning on the US east coast, the world turned to television and radio to follow the fires, and watch people jumping and buildings collapsing.

-So within days, the names of our lost country folk began emerging.
-Not from official sources at first, but from people calling home to tell parents and siblings that he/she was working in one of the towers that day and didn’t come home.
+Within days, the names of the T&T nationals began emerging.
+Not from official sources at first, but from people calling home to tell parents and siblings that a relative who was working in one of the towers that day didn’t come home.

-In New York, “Missing” loved one posters covered the walls of buildings around the ruins, as the city took on the unprecedented task of figuring out who had died.
+In New York, “Missing” posters covered the walls of buildings around the ruins, as the city took on the unprecedented task of figuring out who had died.